Leaseweb/api-standards/README.md

 ### Use defaults
 By rule of thumb, you may define a default limit of 25 and offset of 0.
 Of course, if your application serves large amount of data per request, you may reduce the default limit and vice versa.

+## Metrics
+API design for metrics/usage across all products.

+### Granularity
+Data granularity is a measure of the level of detail in a data structure.
+In time-series data, for example, the granularity of measurement might be based on intervals of years, months, weeks, days, or hours.
+Leaseweb API supports:

+- `5MIN`
+- `HOUR`
+- `DAY`
+- `WEEK` (Calendar week, starting on Monday according to ISO8601)
+- `MONTH`
+- `YEAR`

+### Aggregation
+Aggregation means: instead of getting metrics or usage for a single entity, we should be able to give combined metrics for multiple entities (for example 20 at once).
+Leaseweb API supports:

+- `SUM`
+- `AVG`

+#### Example Request
+`GET /v1/instances/granularity=DAY&aggregation=SUM`

 ## Partial Responses and Filters